 Explain that they may already be taking one or more of the ALLHAT medicines or a medicine closely related to them.
 Point out that high blood pressure treatment usually starts with prescribing one drug at a low level.
 Doctors usually increase the dose or add other drugs until the blood pressure is controlled.
 Once controlled, the medicines are usually kept at the same dosage level, even though the body changes over time and may be more sensitive to the medicines than when the patient was younger.
-Experts in high blood pressure medicines after several years or as patients get older.
+Experts in high blood pressure now recommend that doctors consider cutting back or even stopping blood pressure medicines after several years or as patients get older.
 This is because blood pressure in older patients may be controlled on fewer drugs or lower doses, with fewer side effects and lower cost.
 ALLHAT starts at low doses of a single drug and many older patients can have their blood pressure controlled on the lowest dose.